revivalofchurch/Strawberry-Jam/README.md

 Using tools like Strawberry Jam might break the game's rules and result in account termination.
 Please be careful and use it responsibly.
 Neither I nor Sxip are responsible for any loss of accounts.

+## 📜 Legal Terms

+**Distribution and Sale Restrictions:**
+- Selling or commercially distributing Strawberry Jam without explicit written permission from me is **strictly prohibited**.
+- Any unauthorized commercial use or distribution may result in legal action.
+- For inquiries, please contact me through GitHub issues or Discord.

 ## 💡 Have an Idea?

 Got a cool idea for Strawberry Jam?
 We'd love to hear it!